Choosing whether to breastfeed or formula feed their baby is one of the biggest

 breastfeeding.
 But with proper education, support, and practice, most moms overcome

-is normal for the first week to 10 days, and should last less than a minute with each
+pain is normal for the first week to 10 days, and should last less than a minute with

-feeding.
-But if breastfeeding hurts throughout feedings, or if their nipples and/or
+each feeding.
+But if breastfeeding hurts throughout feedings, or if their nipples

-breasts are sore, it's a good idea for breastfeeding mothers to get help from a lactation
+and/or breasts are sore, it's a good idea for breastfeeding mothers to get help from

-consultant or their doctor.
-Many times, it's just a matter of using the proper technique,
+a lactation consultant or their doctor.
+Many times, it's just a matter of using the

-but sometimes pain can mean that something else is going on, like an infection.
+proper technique, but sometimes pain can mean that something else is going on, like

-frequency of feedings.
-Breastfeeding requires a big time commitment from
+and frequency of feedings.
+Breastfeeding requires a big time commitment

-mothers, especially in the beginning, when babies feed often.
-A breastfeeding schedule
+from mothers, especially in the beginning, when babies feed often.
+A breastfeeding

-or the need to pump breast milk during the day can make it harder for some moms to
+schedule or the need to pump breast milk during the day can make it harder for some